 Finally, there are esoteric arguments about speculations on ''what a stateless society would look like.''
 Will PDAs (Private Defense Agencies) be vertically integrated, or would there be separate police, court, and penal firms?
 Will there be non-territorial provision of defense, or will it be provided in territorial enclaves, such as neighborhoods, wards, and quasi-city-States?
 The latter is called Heathian anarchism, after Georgist dissenter Spencer Heath.

 In one sense, this is easy to answer.
 Since most people are familiar with capitalism, one could simply say, "Just like today's semi-capitalist societies, except with no coercive monopolies."
 As already noted, most services currently provided by State have been done voluntarily in the past, usually with better quality and service than the State.
 This is what you'd expect, since monopolies lack the usual competitive incentives to improve.
-The services that people have not seen provided privately, such as court, police, and defense against military invasion, require more explanation.
+The services that people have not already seen provided privately, such as court, police, and defense against military invasion, require more explanation.

 "Imagine a society with no government.
 Individuals purchase law enforcement from private firms.
 Each such firm faces possible conflicts with other firms.
 Private policemen working for the enforcement agency that I employ may track down the burglar who stole my property only to discover, when they try to arrest him, that he too employs an enforcement agency.